Nita Strauss: Solo artist

-WWE
+Special appearances

+Strauss performed the "Star Spangled Banner" at the 2017 Rock on the Range in Columbus, Ohio.
+She also performed the Star Spangled Banner for the 2022 WISE Power 400 at Auto Club Speedway.

 Strauss was introduced to World Wrestling Entertainment by her boyfriend Josh Villalta.
 She initially started watching because it was important to him, but quickly became a fan herself.
 Strauss started performing live at WWE pay-per-view events in 2018.
 In April 2018, Strauss played Shinsuke Nakamura's entrance music at WrestleMania 34 in New Orleans in front of an audience of 78,000 fans and millions more who watched the worldwide streaming event.
 On October 28, Strauss performed with Lzzy Hale at WWE Evolution.
 Her original song "Mariana Trench" was chosen by Triple H as the official theme for NXT TakeOver: WarGames.

-Special appearances

-Strauss performed the Star Spangled Banner at the 2017 Rock on the Range in Columbus, Ohio.

-Strauss also performed the Star Spangled Banner for the 2022 WISE Power 400 at Auto Club Speedway.

 Recognition

 In January 2018, Strauss became the first ever female Ibanez signature artist with her own model guitar, the Ibanez JIVA10.
 DiMarzio later released their Pandemonium humbuckers, signature pickups that were developed especially for her JIVA Ibanez guitar.

 On January 26, 2019, Strauss was honored at the 7th Annual She Rocks Awards with the "Inspire Award", presented to her by Nick Bowcott and her personal hero, Steve Vai.

-On January 9, 2022, Strauss became the first female rock solo artist in 32 years to hit number one on Billboard's Mainstream Rock chart with her song "Dead Inside".
+On January 9, 2022, Strauss became the first female rock solo artist in 32 years to hit number one on Billboards Mainstream Rock chart with her song "Dead Inside".

+Her solo on "The Wolf You Feed" was voted by Guitar World readers as the 6th best guitar solo of 2022.